JasminDreasond/ForPromise-JS/README.md

 });
 ```

-### Execute a "For Script" with "Promise" in a object or array
+### Execute a "For Script" with "Promise" in a object or array.
 ```js
 // For Promise
 const forPromise = require('for-promise');